 Are canned or dried beans better?

-Canned and dried beans are both great, but each have some pros and cons.
+Canned and dried beans are both great, but each has some pros and cons.

 Canned beans are easy to use, quick, and keep for a long time.
 They're easy to keep in your pantry and helpful when you want a quick, weeknight meal.
 However, depending on the brand they may be too mushy or lack flavor.
 Test out a couple of types and decide which brand you like best.